sharu725/hagura/README.md

 [**Demo**](http://hagura.webjeda.com/)

 Hagura is a theme made for blogs with long text paragraphs.
-Made to be easy on eyes as well with a switchable theme.
+Made to be easy on the eyes as well with a switchable theme.

 Suitable fonts are selected for better readability.
 Since the theme is created for smartphone reading, the theme is very light and it loads instantly even on a slow data connection.